 How long do inquiries stay on a credit report?

-- Soft inquiries.
-Soft credit inquiries don’t impact your credit.
+- Soft inquiries: Soft credit inquiries don’t impact your credit.
 Examples of soft inquiries are when a current lender checks your credit, when you’re checking your credit, or when a creditor checks your credit to see if you qualify for pre-approval offers.
-6

-- Multiple hard inquiries.
-Multiple hard inquiries can do more damage to your credit score than a single hard inquiry.
-There is an exception: If you’re shopping for credit and comparing offers, multiple inquiries made between a 14- to 45-day window will count as a single inquiry.
-6
+- Multiple hard inquiries: Multiple hard inquiries can do more damage to your credit score than a single hard inquiry.
+There is an exception: If you’re shopping for credit and comparing offers, multiple inquiries made in a shorter window will count as a single inquiry.
+For best results, try to limit your shopping-around time to two weeks.

 Knowing how certain financial records and money moves can affect your credit can help you make choices that lead to a strong credit report.
 In turn, it can raise your credit scores, meaning lower interest rates and more favorable terms.

 Ready to make positive money moves to work on your credit?
-Learn more about how to repair your credit.
+Learn how to rebuild your credit.
+You don’t need a credit repair service to make major improvements.